malthee/evolutionary-diffusion/README.md

 image creators could work with prompts themselves, as a form of Genetic Programming or also with image embeddings.
 Current supported creators:
 * SDXLPromptEmbeddingImageCreator: Supports the SDXL pipeline, creates both prompt- and pooled-prompt-embeddings.
-* SDPromptEmbeddingImageCreator: In the works, only has prompt-embeddings.
+* SDPromptEmbeddingImageCreator: Only has prompt-embeddings, is faster but produces less quality results than SDXL.

 ## Class Diagrams